AS THE WILDFLOWER WHISPERER AND EXPERT IN WA WILDFLOWERS, HOW DID YOU GET STARTED AND WHAT'S IT ABOUT?

 Every home garden I design is filled with all year round colour using new methods featuring WA wildflowers, all specially selected to suit home gardeners and their lifestyles.

-Growing up in Albany watching her mother, Eileen Croxford regularly arrange the popular exotic bouquets meant that from an early age, Hazel would begin wondering what was missing for people not to notice that same joy, colour and love found with our own local wildflowers.
+Growing up in Albany watching her mother, Eileen Croxford regularly arrange wildflowers meant that from an early age, Hazel would begin observing all of the joy colour and love those WA wildflowers were bringing to Australians.

 Hazel began experimenting growing wildflowers from cuttings (rather than just relying on seeds) and quickly found success in her new methods.
 Suddenly, species not before found in a nursery were once again being grown locally!

-With her new-found methods, Hazel set up the Manjimup Wildflower Society and from there created her own backyard nursery selling exclusively grown natives at affordable prices - (prices, her husband Bill said, always undersold her dedicated and loving efforts).
+With her new-found methods, Hazel set up the Manjimup Wildflower Society and from there created her own backyard nursery selling exclusively grown natives at affordable prices.

-Later the family moved to Perth where Hazel worked for Waldex and the Wildflower Nursery setting up displays and enticing people to plant more native wildflowers within their garden.
+Later the family moved to Perth where Hazel worked for Waldecks and the Wildflower Nursery setting up displays and enticing people to plant more native wildflowers within their garden.
+Hazel connected thousands of Western Australian gardeners to native flora thanks to her 20+ years working in the retail nursery industry.
 Over her time in Perth she also continued to volunteer at the Landsdale Wildflower Society for over 10 years.

-Although Hazel has now formally retired, she continues to work hard in bringing unique WA wildflowers into the commercial nursery market through her volunteering at the Australian Native Nursery in Oakford.
-Hazel focuses her time solely on propagating WA wildflowers using her unique cutting methods.
+Although Hazel has now formally retired, she continues to work hard in bringing unique WA wildflowers into the commercial nursery market through her consulting with Western Wildflower Gardens.
+Her expertise helps inform the growing programs and development of WA wildflowers in our affiliated nursery.

 She’s all about encouraging the idea that anyone can do it.
 To grow natives in your garden or even have a crack at propagating - doesn’t mean you have to be an expert.
 She simply wants eager green-thumbs to have a go!